-- Camp Sebago has a $10 daily fee, which should be paid directly to the camp director, Linda Peterson, during your stay.
+- Camp Sebago also has a $10 daily fee, which you need to pay directly to the camp director, Linda Peterson, during your stay.

 - Children are welcome at the cabin.
 Each child costs an additional $5 per day.
 Children must be accompanied by an adult at all times according to camp rules.

 - Cabin use is strictly limited to NBBC members.

 - Any member staying at the cabin must have previous paddling experience with NBBC.